tascott/london-doodles-decap/content/home.md

   title: Upcoming Litters
   litters:
     - title: MINIATURE AUSTRALIAN TYPE LABRADOODLES
-      description: We have puppies available for reservation due a larger than expected litter, these are miniature Australian Type Labradoodles.
+      description: We have puppies available for reservation due to a larger than expected litter, these are miniature Australian Type Labradoodles.
 They are from fully DNA tested lines, their father we bred ourselves and comes from 4 generations of our lines.
-The litter is brown, black, chocolate and silver merle.
+The litter is brown, black, chocolate, and silver merle.
 Ready for their new homes from 24th April
       date: APRIL 2024
     - title: MINIATURE / TOY AUSTRALIAN TYPE LABRADOODLES
-      description: We are hopefully due a litter of small miniature Australian type labradoodles in April.
-The mum is bred from 4 generations of our lines, we even had great grandmother.
+      description: Molly is due a litter of small miniature Australian type labradoodles in April.
+Their mum is bred from 4 generations of our lines, we even have great grandmother.
 The father is the son of our toy poodle, and is a small Labradoodle.
 Fully DNA tested lines and would be ready for new homes in June.
 We expect black and brown puppies
       date: JUNE 2024
 testimonials:
   title: What Our Families Say